theminstack/styled/README.md

 - [1] Goober, Styled Components, and Emotion, all support only a single theme, which must be typed using declaration merging.
 - [2] Goober provides vendor prefixing as an additional package.

 Goober's style compiler is not very robust.
 It does not do bracket matching for instance.
 Instead, it relies on simple regular expressions to compile style strings to CSS.
+Goober has made shrinking the library size their highest priority, at the expense of the design.

 Conversely, styled-components and Emotion use compilers that are over-engineered for CSS-in-JS, which is necessary to support Stylis for vendor prefixing.